jminnier/fellowranking_shiny/README.md

 # fellowranking_shiny

-A shiny app to implement a fellow ranking/matching algorithm.
+A shiny app to implement a fellow ranking/matching algorithm developed for OHSU KCVI.